latimercaleb/Angular-Testing-Practice/notes.md

 ### Observables, Observers, Subscriptions
 An observable is an rxjs type that is an exceedingly popular solution to the promise chain problem.
-It's a versatile wrapper around a sync/async data which can be a single thing or multiple things
+It's a versatile wrapper around a ync/async data-source which can be a single thing or multiple things

-An observer does something when one of 3 things happen in an observable:
+An observer does something when one of 3 things happen in an observable, it has 3 callback functions:
- - Data is received
+ - next(): Data is received
- - An error is received
+ - error(): An error is received, upon execution the observable stops
- - The stream is complete and no more data is coming in
+ - complete(): The stream is complete and the observable reports that no more data is coming in, some observables can never finish

- The *something* is a subscription, which is a callback set on an observer with handlers for all 3 cases

-### Observables & Angular
+ The subscription is a notification that an observer puts on an observable that triggers one of the 3 functions when any of the above events occur

+ It's better to imagine an observable as a stream or thread with one or more values on it.
+And each of those values can be handled by any of the observer methods.
+ The subscribe method takes two possible parameters, a list of functions  or an object which implements those methods.

+In summation the observable listens for data, and in a subscription you define how to handle that data when it comes.
+Observables can cause memory leaks if not unsubscribed.
 ### Using spies in Jasmine

 ## Integration Testing